vemel/handsdown/docs/examples/google_docstrings.md

 Extended description of method.

-#### Examples
+Examples:
     Examples should be written in doctest format, and should illustrate how to use the function

 ```python
 >>> print([i for i in